moorepants/dissertation/eom.rst

 geometric parameters and inertia definitions  with respect to the global reference frame.
 The nominal configuration is defined as the configuration when the steering angle is zero and the bicycle is upright with respect to gravity and the ground plane.
-The parameters presented in [Meijaard]_ are not necessarily the best choice of parameters, especially when looking at the model from a non-linear perspective, as they not the simplest nor minimal set of parameters.
+The parameters presented in [Meijaard2007]_ are not necessarily the best choice of parameters, especially when looking at the model from a non-linear perspective, as they not the simplest nor minimal set of parameters.
 For example, the benchmark parameters can been reduced in number by